mpaglia0/Zeta/README.md

 >:warning: All following configurations are valid only for **Z** theme.

->📑 All properties have to be entered in ``pelicanconf.py``.
+All properties have to be entered in ``pelicanconf.py``.

 For your convenience, you can find a ``pelicanconf.py`` template in this repo.
-You can use it as a starting point.
+You can reference to it as a nice starting point.

 ### Header Covers